Syndrome aware mitigation of logical errors: Appendix

 The blowup rate in case $S_1$ is rejected is obtained in the limit $\Gamma_1\rightarrow\infty$,

 which again can be understood as a weighted average of blowup rates, where now $\lambda_1=\epsilon_{L|1}^{-1}$ is the blowup due to rejection.
 In accordance with Corollary \ref{cor1}, rejection always increases the blowup rate, unless $\Gamma_1=\infty$.
-An improvement over ExtLEM isn't guaranteed, and requires $\epsilon_{L|1}>\lambda^{-1}=1/4$.
+An improvement over ExtLEM is not guaranteed, and requires $\epsilon_{L|1}>\lambda^{-1}=1/4$.